Italtel: 1990s: Liberalization of the Italian telephone market

-Italtel today
+Into the 21st century

-After this, in 1999, Italtel Tecnoelettrica (design, production and retail of circuits for telecommunications, computers and automation) is given to Lares Cozzi.
+After this, in 1999, Italtel Tecnoelettrica (design, production and retail of circuits for telecommunications, computers and automation) is given to Lares Cozzi in 1990.
 The multimedia activities (research, production and fixing of decoders for Stream TV and telephones, maintenance and fixing of the commutation centrals in the structure of Santa Maria Capua Vetere) are sold to Finmek-Access Media; Italtel Systems (project, maintenance and installation of telecommunications systems for Italtel) is sold to a group of companies guided by Tecneudosia.
-The workforce is reduced to slightly more than 3200.
+The workforce is reduced to slightly more than 3,200.

 Italtel proceeds to acquisitions linked to IP networks and multimedia services.
 These purchases include One Ans for IT consulting and Securmatics for system security.
 After 1999 product offering focuses on telephony over IP base with the i-SSW product, at first implemented on a proprietary hardware and on ATCA standard.
 When the partnership ends in 1999, Italtel S.p.a. becomes 100% owned by Telecom Italia, which in 2000 sells a majority stake to Clayton, Dubilier & Rice and Cisco Systems.

-In 2000, Italtel transfers a big part of the voice traffic of the operators on IP network.
-As of 2016 Italtel designs, develops and manufactures products and other solutions for new generation networks and telecommunication services.
+In 2000, Italtel transfers a big part of the voice traffic of the operators on IP network and starts designing, developing and manufacturing products and other solutions for new generation networks and telecommunication services.

+On 27 July 2017, Exprivia S.p.A., a company listed on the Milan Stock Exchange (XPR.MI), took over 81% of the company's ordinary share capital after two years of negotiations.
+The remaining 19% of the capital to Cisco System.[11]
+The transaction was completed at the end of 2017: from 2018 coordinated budgets and from 2020 the progressive integration of the structures.
+The brands will be diversified.

+In January 2021, in light of the closure of the shareholdings of the outgoing Exprivia and Cisco, a new negotiation began with the PSC S.p.A. group, which in April 2022 became Italtel's controlling shareholder at 54%, in coordination with the TIM Group[1] and the Clessidra Capital Credit Fund.
+The Board of Directors of the new Italtel appoints Benedetto Di Salvo as CEO and confirms Claudio Calabi as chairman.

+In June 2024, the Nextalia SGR fund acquired PSC's stake, becoming Italtel's new majority shareholder.
+On 13 February 2025, The Board of Directors of the new Italtel appoints Carlo Filangieri as CEO.